Wednesday 24 April 1940

 Convoy OA 135G departs from Southend, Convoy OB 134 departs from Liverpool, and Convoy OB 135 departs from Liverpool.

 German armed auxiliary cruiser Orion sinks British freighter Haxby east of Bermuda.

-China: At Macao, the Japanese force the police to retreat into the Portuguese colony.
+China: At Macao, the Japanese advance and force the police to retreat into the Portuguese colony.

 American Homefront: Baseball legend Lou Gehrig makes what is believed to be his final dugout appearance during a Yankees game.

 |A huge fire in Natchez claims a hundred or more lives.|